Stateless nations & media: Is a national communication agenda possible? - Brussels

 - Impact of globalization in current communication agendas and information management

-The conference is co-organised by Ezkerraberri fundazioa and Center Maurits Coppieters, and hosted by Welsh MEP Jill Evans.
+The conference is organised jointly by Ezkerraberri fundazioa and Center Maurits Coppieters, and hosted by Welsh MEP Jill Evans.

 14:30 Registration of participants